Utilize rsync to backup or sync data on Linux

-This short line transfers all new and modified files from Server_1 to Server_2.
-Take less time and bandwidth than full copy over SSH.
-It does not touch local files so you don't need write permission on Server_1 (and in my case my user has no write permission to /wwwroot).
+All new and modified files are transferred from Server 1 to Server 2.
+Full copy over SSH takes less time and bandwidth.
+Because it does not affect local files, you do not require write permission on Server 1 (and in my case, my user does not have write permission to /wwwroot).

-First, you need to set up SSH keys so you can log into a remote server without prompting password.
-After that's done, you need to make your own command with variables.
+First, you must create SSH keys in order to log into a remote server without being prompted for a password.
+After that, you must create your own command using variables.

-The -a option is a combination flag which stands for "archive" and syncs recursively and preserves symbolic links, special and device files, modification times, group, owner, and permissions.
-The -z compress file data during the transfer and the -q option suppress non-error messages.
+archive and syncs recursively while preserving symbolic links, special and device files, modification times, group, owner, and permissions.
+The

-If you like to see what is going on you should use -azhvP.
+If you want to see what's going on, use

-But this should work automatically without user running things so let's use cron to handle sync.
-Make a new file and write something like this example.
+cron to handle sync.
+Make a new file and type something like this.

 This command runs every Saturday at 01:15.